curl/everything-curl/protocols/curl.md

 ## HTTP

 The Hypertext Transfer Protocol, HTTP, is the most widely used protocol for transferring data on the web and over the Internet.
-See RFC 7230 for HTTP/1.1 and RFC 7540 for [HTTP/2](../http/versions/http2.md).
+See RFC 9110 for general HTTP Semantics, RFC 9112 for HTTP/1.1, RFC 9113 for [HTTP/2](../http/versions/http2.md) and RFC 9114 for HTTP/3.
 HTTP servers and clients use TCP port 80.

 ## HTTPS

 Secure HTTP is HTTP done over an SSL/TLS connection.
 See RFC 2818.
-HTTPS servers and clients use TCP port 443, unless they speak [HTTP/3](../http/versions/http3.md) which then uses QUIC and is done over UDP.
+HTTPS servers and clients use TCP port 443, unless they speak [HTTP/3](../http/versions/http3.md) which then uses QUIC (RFC 8999) and is done over UDP.

 ## IMAP